International Journal of Applied Dental Sciences

 Pages: 95-97 | 523 Views 9 Downloads

 How to cite this article:

-Dr. Faisal Arshad, Dr. Khadeer Riyaz and Dr. Suma T. Staphylococcus aureus count in salivary samples of patients treated with self-ligating prescriptions: A comparative clinical study.
-International Journal of Applied Dental Sciences.
-2018; 4(4): 95-97.
+Dr. Faisal Arshad, Dr. Khadeer Riyaz, Dr. Suma T. Staphylococcus aureus count in salivary samples of patients treated with self-ligating prescriptions: A comparative clinical study.
+Int J Appl Dent Sci 2018;4(4):95-97.